ajackows/Machine-Learning-Object-Detection/README.md

 Top-directory
 -data/
   -train_labels.csv
+  -test_labels.csv
 -images/
   -train/
     -training images (preferably jpeg)
   -test/
+    -testing images (preferably jpeg)
 -training

 Now with this file structure you can run the following program from the top directory to generate the tensor flow records: https://github.com/datitran/raccoon_dataset/blob/master/generate_tfrecord.py

+this will generate tf record files for the training and test data, note it may be necessary to move the images into the image directory instead of within the train or test images directory.

 Note: the program will need to be modified to account for your model In the code there is a TODO where you change the labels and ID's for the images to be trained shown below: